 Heart transplantation is reserved for people who have one of the following disorders if the disorder cannot be treated effectively with drugs or other forms of surgery:

 In some medical centers, heart machines can keep people alive for weeks or months until a compatible heart can be found.
-Also, newly developed, implantable artificial hearts (called ventricular assist devices) are being used to tide people over until a heart is available.
+Also, newly developed, implantable artificial hearts (called ventricular assist devices or VADs) that pump blood to the rest of the body are being used to tide people over until a heart is available or are used in people who are not candidates for heart transplantation.
 Because these devices have been greatly improved, they are increasingly being used as a long-term replacement.
 As a result, the need for heart transplantation has somewhat decreased.

 About 95% of people who have had a heart transplant are substantially better able to exercise and do daily activities than they were before the transplantation.
 Over 70% return to full-time employment.
 About 85 to 90% of heart transplant recipients survive for at least 1 year.